 Economically, Estonia pursues a strict fiscal policy that has resulted in the lowest level of government debt in the European Union.
-The country has recovered from the global economic crisis, a fact evidenced by the current low level of unemployment.
-Major ongoing reforms aim to extend employment further by facilitating disabled persons' labor-market participation.
-However, looking beyond improved labor-market performance, Estonia faces tough challenges if it aims not simply to recover from the recession, but to secure economic growth over the long term.
-In 2013 - 2014, GDP growth has been low, innovation among enterprises has declined, and export demand has been lower than in previous years.
-As result of slow growth, household income is still at a very low level, with the national average at just 38% of the EU-28 average.
+The country has recovered from the global economic crisis, a fact evidenced by the current high employment levels (matched by low unemployment).
+Major ongoing reforms aim to extend employment further by facilitating disabled persons' labor market participation.
+However, looking beyond improved labor market performance, Estonia faces tough challenges in securing economic growth and attractiveness for investors.
+In 2015-2016 GDP growth was low, innovation among enterprises declined, and increasing labor shortages undermined the balance between productivity and wage growth.
+Slow economic growth kept national and household welfare levels at the low end within the EU.